manoverboard/AndrewBoardman/about.md

   link: google.com
 about-content: “To see a World in a Grain of Sand<br>And a Heaven in a Wild Flower,<br>Hold Infinity in the palm of your hand<br>And Eternity in an hour.”<br>-William Blake,
   <em>Augeries of Innocence</em> (c.
-1803)<br><br>What exists beyond our shadows?
+1803)<br><br>What exists beyond our mere shadows?
-  How is the infinite reflected in language and in the continuum of history's unfolding tragedies and triumphs?
-How does design reconfigure and relish our answers?
+  How is the infinite reflected in the continuum of history's unfolding triumphs and tragedies?
+How do we design our own answers?
 These are the questions that challenge me in my work and my practice.<br><br>Who am I?
-  I manage a purpose-driven design studio called Manoverboard.
-We focus on driving social change through human-centered design and digital strategy.
-The company started in 2002 in Brooklyn with the idea of pushing the boundaries of design for innovative businesses and nonprofit organizations.
-Mostly what I do at Manoverboard is design interfaces, plan projects and send emails.<br><br>What else?
+I manage a design studio called Manoverboard.
+We focus on helping  drive social change through human-centered design and digital strategy.
+The business started in 2002 out of my apartment in Brooklyn.
+  At Manoverboard, I design interfaces, plan projects and send a lot of emails.<br><br>What else?
 I cut my teeth designing Barneys New York’s first e-commerce site.
-I have a degree from Brown University and an MFA from SUNY Albany and I received a Fulbright Fellowship and a NYFA Fellowship.
-  For many years, I also worked at the The Rockefeller Foundation.<br><br>Today, I live in Winnipeg, Canada.
+I have a degree from Brown University and an MFA from SUNY Albany.
+I also received a Fulbright Fellowship and a NYFA Fellowship.
+I also worked at The Rockefeller Foundation for many years.<br><br>Today, I live in Winnipeg, Canada.
 It took 13.8 billion years for me to get here.<br><br>You can contact me at <a href="mailto:andrew@manoverboard.com" title="">andrew@manoverboard.com</a>
 menu:
   navigation:
     identifier: _about